berndporr/neato-xv11-lidar/README.md

 LDS_TX and LDS_RX are at **3.3V**.

 ## Motor
-The motor is driven by via the hardware PWM pin of the RPI driving a 2N5550 transistor:
+The speed of the motor is controlled via the hardware PWM of the RPI driving a 2N5550 transistor:

 ![alt tag](motordrive.png)

-The circuit has only a few components and I used soldered the components on a matrix board where the two pin headers of the Alphabot fit nicely over the not used Arduino slot where also the unregulated power from the battery is availabe.
+The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot providing the unregulated battery power and the regulated 5V.

+The C++ class `Xv11` controls the speed of the motor by using the reported RPM to adjust the PWM in a closed loop.
+It usually takes about 5sec to reach a steady state.

+# Software

+## Xv11 C++ class

+The class has `start()` and `stop()` functions which start and stop the data acquisition which also start / stop the motor of the range finder.

+The data is transmitted via `DataInterface` where the abstract function `newScanAvail(XV11Data (&data)[Xv11::n])` needs to be implemented which then receives both the polar and Cartesian coordinates after a successful 360 degree scan.
+The register the `DataInterface` with `registerInterface`.

-# Example program
+## Example program
-`printdata` prints data out in tab separated data as `x <tab> y <tab> r <tab> phi`.
+`printdata` prints tab separated data as
+`x <tab> y <tab> r <tab> phi` until a key is pressed.

-Pipe it into a textfile and plot if with `gnuplot`:
+Pipe the data into a textfile and plot if with `gnuplot`:
 ```
 sudo ./printdata > tt.tsv
 gnuplot> plot "tt.tsv"